LeinaGray/Typocalypse-ALT/README.md

 ### DEPENDENCIES
 1. To run the code properly, you must first install all necessary libaries listed in the dependencies.txt file.
 To do this, type this command in your terminal:

-''pip install -r dependencies.txt''
+   pip install -r dependencies.txt

-2. If you need to add another library, type it in the dependencies.txt, so we can install it again
+3. If you need to add another library, type it in the dependencies.txt, so we can install it again